CS-SI/SafeScale/README.md

 The innovative aspect of SafeScale Perform platforms lies in their capacity to offer a combined usage of a large variety of frameworks and technologies without having to manage resources allocation (Node, RAM, CPU, and GPU).
 SafeScale Perform platforms resource management is centralized by Apache Mesos which guarantees a fair and efficient distribution of resources for all components hosted by the platform.
 This particularity enables SafeScale users to run concurrently services and compute loads of data without worrying about their partitioning over the nodes of the cluster and thus significantly accelerate the implementation of complex distributed services.
 A corollary of the centralized resource management system is that it allows the combined usage of various computing and service management frameworks which greatly simplifies the porting of in-house applications to the Cloud.
-It is also important to precise that SafeScale Perform platforms are not static, they can be up-scale and down scaled on-demand or automatically to adapt to load fluctuations and thus to optimize IT costs.
+It is also important to precise that SafeScale Perform platforms are not static, they can be up-scaled and downscaled on-demand or automatically to adapt to load fluctuations and thus to optimize IT costs.

 ### SafeScale Security